Contextual Search in the Presence of Adversarial Corruptions: Conclusion

 \section{Conclusion}

-In this paper, we initiated the study of contextual search under adversarial noise models, motivated by pricing settings where some agents may act \emph{irrationally}, i.e., in ways that are inconsistent with respect to the underlying ground truth.
-Although classical algorithms may be prone to even a few such agents, we show two algorithms that achieve near-optimal (uncorrupted) regret guarantees, while degrading gracefully with the number $C$ of irrational agents.
+In this paper, we initiated the study of contextual search under adversarial noise models, motivated by pricing settings where some agents may be \emph{adversarially corrupted} and act in ways that are inconsistent with respect to the underlying ground truth.
+Although classical algorithms may be prone to even a few such agents, we show two algorithms that achieve near-optimal (uncorrupted) regret guarantees, while degrading gracefully with the number $C$ of corrupted agents.

 Our work opens up many fruitful avenues for future research.
 First, the regret in both of our algorithms is sublinear when $C=o(T)$ but becomes linear when $C=\Theta(T)$.
 Designing algorithms that can provide sublinear regret against the ex-post best linear model, in the latter regime, is an exciting direction of future research and our model offers a concrete formulation of this problem.
 Second, our algorithm that attains the logarithmic guarantee has a regret of the order of $\calO(Cd^3\poly\log T)$.
 It would be interesting to either refine our approach or provide new algorithms that improve the dependence on $d$ and also remove the dependence on $T$ for the absolute and $\eps$-ball loss where such guarantees exist in the uncorrupted case.
 After a sequence of papers, the dependence in both fronts is now optimized when all agents are fully rational \citep{CLL16,LLV18,LS18,LPLS20}.
+Finally, we note that our first algorithm has quasi-polynomial running time; it is an intriguing open question to provide a polynomial-time algorithm that enjoys logarithmic guarantee when $C\approx 0$ for the loss functions we study.